Cornmeal Blini with Caviar

 4Transfer the first batch of cooked blini to a heatproof plate lined with paper towels and keep warm, covered, in the oven.
 Repeat with remaining batter.

-5To serve, top each warm blini with 1 tablespoon crème fraîche, 1 teaspoon salmon caviar, 1/2 teaspoon osetra caviar, a pinch of chives, and a chervil leaf.
+5To serve, top each warm blini with 1 tablespoon crème fraîche, 1 small curl of salmon, 1 teaspoon caviar, and a pinch of herbs.
 Serve immediately.

 Beverage pairing: Charles Heidsieck Brut Réserve.
 You could find another wine besides Champagne to go with this dish, but why mess up a good thing?
 Because of the texture and assertive flavor of the cornmeal, though, the best plan is to choose a mature Champagne with some toast and yeast characteristics that match it.
 After that, let nature handle the rest: Little oily fish eggs, meet little refreshing citrus bubbles.
 It’s a perfect match.